-CocoCay and Labadee are both leased (rather than owned) by Royal Caribbean from their respective countries.
-Both are also big on beachy fun, offering water sports, cabana rentals in designated areas, souvenir markets selling local handicrafts and water parks featuring floating trampolines, slides, seesaws and climbing structures.
-You'll find bars and all-you-can-eat BBQ buffets.
+Both Labadee and CocoCay feature water sports, cabana rentals, souvenir markets selling local handicrafts, high-octane extras and water parks (though the differences between the latter are significant).
+You'll find bars and all-you-can-eat barbecue buffets.
 On both islands, you can pay for shore excursions, water sports equipment rentals and alcoholic beverages with your onboard account.

 Bars are another area in which the islands compare -- you'll find plenty (at least five apiece) across CocoCay and Labadee.
 All bars on both islands sell the usual variety of mixed and frozen drinks, as well as beer.
 Most dining options and all drinks on both private islands are covered by Royal Caribbean's food and beverages packages that you've booked on your ship.

 As we already told you, the location of Royal Caribbean's private islands is the first major difference.
 CocoCay is found in the Bahamas' Berry Islands between Freeport and Nassau while Labadee is part of Haiti, located in the Eastern Caribbean.
 Labadee is also nearly twice the size of CocoCay, featuring five beaches to CocoCay's three (though not all can be used for swimming).